 Answer: Complete the

-card abuse self report form and mail it to the address listed on the
+card abuse self report form and mail or deliver it to the address listed on the

 form.
 Please provide us with all the documents related to the offense, a

 full narrative describing the events and how the suspect was identified

 if applicable.
 Include a disk with the video of the transaction if